Our Trustees

 Charis Patel, Ambassador

 Charis is the creator of @thegriefspace_ on instagram.
 The Grief Space is a supportive platform that discusses grief, from the perspective of a young adult.
+She created this page after losing her brother Cameron in May 2020, after a long journey with Leukemia.

 Charis has experienced first hand the amazing work that Dragonfly Cancer Trust do, receiving support in the last few days of Cameron’s life.
 We enabled Charis to create some cherished and lasting memories and keepsake jewellery from her brothers fingerprint.